 Some patients opt for surgery very quickly when more conservative methods are not effective for them.
-Others may use a CPAP device for as long as a couple of years and then decide that they would prefer the more permanent solution that surgery can offer.
+Others may use a CPAP device for as long as a couple of years and then decide that they would prefer an alternative solution that surgery can offer.
 There are no standard time tables for the rate at which patients should move from one option to another as they seek an effective solution.

 Once surgery has been decided upon, there are several options.
-These include laser-assisted uvuloplasty and uvulopalatopharyngoplasty.
-Another possibility is radiofrequency treatment of the palate.
+These include uvulopalatopharyngoplasty, expansion pharyngoplasty, tongue size reduction, and upper airway stimulation therapy.
+Another possibility is radiofrequency treatment of the palate or tongue.
 The purpose of all of these procedures is to open the airway and allow for unobstructed breathing during sleep.
 The specific surgery that is used for each patient will depend on the individual nature of the cause of that patient’s apnea.